MamathaRachala/Digitalprofile/README.md

 Experience:
 -	I was a Computer science lab assistant for degree students at the college level from 2006 to 2008
--	I was guiding and assisting students in their learning of Computer science.
+-	I was guiding and assisting students in their learning of Computer programming.

 Technical skills:

-•	Basic and advanced knowledge of AWS services
+•	Basic knowledge of AWS services.
-•	Skills in Cloud computing
+•	Skills in Cloud computing.
-•	Basic of Python language
+•	Basic of Python language.
-•	Linux scripting Basics and Core Java
+•	Linux scripting Basics and Core Java .
 •	Basic knowledge of C, C++ programming.
-•	Basic Understanding of SQL
+•	Basic Understanding of SQL.
-•	MS Office proficient: Word, Excel,Powerpoint
+•	MS Office proficient: Word, Excel,Powerpoint.

 Personal Acievements :

 	Having moved to UK in 2010,I have been able to successfully relocate and integrate in a new country understanding the various cultural aspects of day to day living.